lxinspc/jekyll-now/_posts/2019-10-10-compArtsResearchWeek02-anAlgorithmicStory.md

 ---
 layout: post
-title: Computational Arts-Based Research and Theory - Week One
+title: A Short Story from the the POV of an Algorithm
 ---

-# A Short Story from the the POV of an Algorithm

 Well, I'm trtying to write up my story, and I stumble on [this][1] whilst procrastinating…